South African ostrich

 The South African ostrich (Struthio camelus australis), also known as the black-necked ostrich, Cape ostrich or southern ostrich is a subspecies of the common ostrich endemic to Southern Africa.
 It is widely farmed for its meat, eggs and feathers.

 Description

-The South African ostrich known as wilde volstruis in Afrikaans, is a large flightless bird with long, bare legs and neck, a thick body, and a small head.
-The South African ostrich has grey-colored legs and neck.
+The South African ostrich is a large flightless bird with long, bare legs and neck, a thick body, and a small head.
+It has grey-colored legs and neck.
 The ostrich is a didactyl species, meaning each foot has two toes, both ending in a sharp claw.
-They stand at a height of 1.2-2m tall and can weigh between 60–80 kg.
+It stands at a height of 1.2–2 m tall and weighs between 60 and 80 kg.

 There is sexual dimorphism between males and females.
 Males have mostly black feathers covering their body, except for the tips of the primary feathers and rectrices, which are white.
 The male's tail feathers are often stained a chestnut colour.
 Females and immature individuals have almost entirely grey-brown feathers covering their body.
 Juveniles have tan/dark brown banded plumage.
 They possess a similar appearance as a small long-legged gamebird.